evancurry21/ilas/web/modules/contrib/klaro/README.md

 `composer require drupal/klaro`

 The package `drupal/klaro_js` is required by drupal/klaro and will install the javascript library.
-(You may have to whitelist `drupal/klaro_js` in your definition of `repo.packagist.org` in your project's composer.json.)
+(You may have to allow `drupal/klaro_js` in your definition of `repo.packagist.org` in your project's composer.json.)

 The original library is [klaro-org/klaro-js](https://github.com/klaro-org/klaro-js/).